sheril5/infra/README.md

 # Prepare Pipeline Resources For The Tekton Pipeline

-Now commit the required pipeline,rbac,triggers and ingress in the customer repo under the directory *cicd-->tekton-pipelines-->templates*. once done the argocd will update this changes to the cluster and the pipeline,triggers,rbac and ingress will be created in the controlplane cluster
+Now commit the required pipeline,rbac,triggers and ingress in the customer repo under the directory *cicd-->tekton-pipelines-->templates*.Now go to the **argocd ui** and sync the tekton-pipelines application manually. once done the argocd will update this changes to the cluster and the pipeline,triggers,rbac and ingress will be created in the controlplane cluster

 # Triggering Tekton Pipeline

- Now add the **webhook url** to the tekton ci/cd repo on which the tekton pipeline needs to be executed upon trigger. once all the setup is done and now when a changes is commited in the tekton ci/cd repo the tekton pipeline will get executed and the image gets built and pushed to the container registry ,finally the built image will get deployed in the bussiness cluster.
+ Now add the **webhook url** to the tekton ci/cd repo on which the tekton pipeline needs to be executed upon trigger. once all the setup is done and now when a changes is commited in the tekton ci/cd repo the tekton pipeline will get executed and the image gets built and pushed to the container registry ,the built image is then signed using cosign and finally once the application is deployed in the bussiness cluster the qt task in the pipeline will run the testcase to test the application.